EsderJ10/CRUDle/README.md

 # Copy environment configuration (optional)
 cp .env.example .env

-# Build and run with Docker Compose
+# Start with Docker Compose (builds automatically on first run)
-docker-compose build
 docker-compose up -d

-# Application is now available at http://localhost
+# Application is now available at http://localhost:8080
 ```

 **That's it!** No PHP, Apache, or configuration needed.
 All dependencies are containerized.